Does Anyone Love Me?

 As you ponder those questions about the scope and depths of love, I intended for you to start thinking about what love really looks like in your life and how you would define love.
 Take a few minutes and give it some careful thought.
 Meditate upon your love life.
 Only God can love you, and only God can explain real love to you.
 So, please turn in your Bible to 1 John 4:7-20.
 Writing through John, the Holy Spirit teaches us all about love.
 As you already know, love in the Bible never refers to just a warm feeling.
 God defines and illustrates “love,” for God is love.

 Jesus loves to teach us about true love.
-In 1 John 4:7, page 1908, Jesus teaches us about love that only God can give to you, and we all need it every day.
+In 1 John 4:7, Jesus teaches us about love that only God can give to you, and we all need it every day.
 Let us learn how to love people by learning about love from God.
-Let us explore 1 John 4:7, page 1908 together right now.
+Let us explore 1 John 4:7 together right now.

 Love One Another.
-Second, Jesus commanded us to love on another right in the same verse.
+Second, Jesus commanded us to love one another right in the same verse.
 Who should I love?
 I should love my brothers and sisters in Christ just like Jesus loves me.
-2The Greek word for “one another” (“ἀλλήλους “) occurs several times in 1 John (3:11, page 1907; 3:23, page 1907; 4:11, page 1908; 4:12, page 1908).
-In these examples, the phrase focuses primarily upon other believers, but God certainly loves the entire world also, and so should we (John 3;16, page 1658.
+2The Greek word for “one another” (“ἀλλήλους”) occurs several times in 1 John 3:11; 3:23; 4:11; 4:12.
+In these examples, the phrase focuses primarily upon other believers, but God certainly loves the entire world also, and so should we (John 3:16).
 God’s love flows through our lives to the other believers around us, and then to the entire world.
 Because love comes from God, God must be in us for us to love people.
 Jesus by grace through faith enabled us to love the moment we received the free gift of eternal life from Him.
 Did you notice that some of the questions above focus upon conditional love.
 Someone will only love me if I do the right things, and that often means I must please them, or else they will stop loving me.
 Jesus loves us every day, no matter what.
 We will live a better life in every way if we walk in His love.

 Love is from God.
 Jesus provided great teaching on love 3The word for “love” (“ἀγάπη”) points to a special way of living with its source in God, in activity directed by God, and the results created by God. and backed up every word He spoke with every action He took.
 Jesus showed us all about true love.
 Only God loves us, and only the people who know God and are born of God love other people.
 So, guess what?
 Your parents could never love you if they were not born again by faith alone in Jesus Christ for the forgiveness of sins.
 In fact, most people have no ability to love because they never knew God and were never born again by God.